 Coach Minkoff returns after a brief two-year retirement as the Director of Track & Field and Head Coach of Indoor and Outdoor Track & Field.
 He retired in 2011 after 17 seasons at Farmingdale State, coaching nine years in the 80's and returning in 2003 for eight seasons.
 He has coached five National Champions and 77 All-Americans in his career, from the ranks of Junior College, NCAA Division II and Division III.
+This past October, Coach Minkoff was inducted into the Farmingdale State College Athletics Hall of Fame.

 Coach Minkoff began his career at Grover Cleveland High School